-From seamless curves to modern angles, Pella of Murray offers you a nearly unending amount of design options to create a unique look.
+From seamless curves to modern angles, Pella of Paducah offers you a nearly unending amount of design options to create a unique look.
 Specialty window styles add uniqueness and elegance to your home.
 And, they feature unique hardware inspired by fine homes around the globe.

 Specialty Casement Windows